DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

-After a Spell successfully Resolves or misfires,

-immediately channel 3 Mana from the top of the Mana deck into a ne

 ### Enemy Actions

 After all Spells Resolve and Skills have been played, enemies finally perform the listed *Intention* action(s) on their card.
 (Defensive actions may be triggered earlier.)